Category Archives: Services

 “I’ve had lots of people ask me, what is Bubble Church?
 Well, here you go: ‘Bubble Church is a Sunday church service especially for babies, toddlers, and young families.
 It’s a puppet-packed, Jesus-centred, coffee-and-food-fuelled, 30-minute kids’ and families’ adventure.’

 “I am so excited we are going to be launching our very own Bubble Church here in the parish.
-It’s starting at 9.30am on January 11th at St George’s running every second and fourth Sunday of the month.
+It’s starting at 9.30am on January 11th at St George’s and is running every second and fourth Sunday of the month.

 “We cannot wait to welcome some new families to church, to share God’s love and explore what it means to be a follower of Jesus together.